pjb7687/uni-heidelberg-phd-thesis-latex-template/README.rst

 Heidelberg University PhD Thesis LaTeX Template
 ===============================================

-A PhD thesis LaTeX template for Combined Faculty of Natural Sciences and Mathematics, Heidelberg University, Germany.
+A PhD thesis LaTeX template, according to the ruls of the Combined Faculty of Natural Sciences and Mathematics, Heidelberg University, Germany.

 Check out the result: `phdthesis.pdf </phdthesis.pdf>`_